 |YouTube Channel||Click Here|

 In-depth knowledge of the Class 11 Agriculture syllabus to get a decent idea regarding the exam pattern and marking scheme.
-By going through the CBSE Class 11 Syllabus students will get to understand the unit names, chapter under each unit and sub-topics involved in it.
-Let us now check the Syllabus with topics to be covered with exam pattern.
+By going through the CBSE Class 11 Syllabus students will get to understand the unit names, chapters under each unit and sub-topics involved in it.
+Let us now check the Syllabus with topics to be covered with exam patterns.

 Class 11 Agriculture Syllabus

 Check out the latest CBSE NCERT Class 11 Agriculture Syllabus.
-The syllabus is for the academic year 2020-21 session.
+The syllabus is for the academic year 2022-23 sessions.
 First, of all check the CBSE Class 11 Agriculture Exam Pattern. students are advised to check out the complete syllabus and exam pattern with the marking scheme.

 |Section||Units||No. of periods||Marks|